-When working out, it’s important to not put too much weight on the machine or barbel.
-This could cause you severe pain if you are not careful or strong enough.
+When working out, it’s important to not put too much weight on the machine or barbell.
+This could cause severe pain if you are not careful or strong enough.

 Instead, try starting out light and get a feel for how the exercise machine operates.
 After several weeks have passed, begin gradually adding up more weight each time.
 Weights should be lifted and lowered under strict control, not sloppily swung, heaved, or jerked around.

 Are you ready to get in shape?
 Join us and get the list of top 10 actions that support PERMANENT weight loss and make you look and feel better without being hungry in the process!

 Don't put yourself at risk for injury - avoid overtraining.
 It occurs when a person exceeds their body's ability to recover from strenuous routines.
 In a word, too much and too often...

 There are some very obvious signs of over-training: insomnia, achiness or pain in the muscles and/or joints, headaches, elevated morning pulse, fatigue and sudden inability to complete workouts, feeling unmotivated and lacking energy, a decrease in performance, loss of appetite, loss of interesting in training sessions, etc.